matteo-chesi/docs-csm/operations/configuration_management/Pre_Boot_NCN_Image_Configuration.md

 1. Update NCN boot parameters.

-    1. Get the existing `metal.server` setting for the component name (xname) of the node of interest:
+    1. Set a variable with the component name (xname) of the node of interest.

         ```console
         ncn# XNAME=<your-xname>
+        ```

+    1. Get the existing `metal.server` setting for the node.

+        ```console
         ncn# METAL_SERVER=$(cray bss bootparameters list --hosts $XNAME --format json | jq '.[] |."params"' \
              | awk -F 'metal.server=' '{print $2}' \
              | awk -F ' ' '{print $1}')
         ```

-    1. Verify that the variable was set correctly:
+    1. Verify that the variable was set correctly.

         ```console
         ncn# echo $METAL_SERVER
         ````

-    1. Update the kernel, `initrd`, and metal server to point to the new artifacts.
+    1. Update the kernel, `initrd`, and `metal.server` to point to the new artifacts.

         Note: Multiple xnames can be updated at the same time, if desired.

-        1. Set variables:
+        1. Set variables.

             ```console
             ncn# S3_ARTIFACT_PATH=ncn-images/k8s/<new-version>